felixlopz/hubrise-test-task/content/apps/foodpanda/en/overview.md

 ## Integration Features

-Connecting foodpanda Bridge allows foodpanda to:
+Connecting foodpanda Bridge allows HubRise to:

-- Push orders to HubRise, including orders status.
+- Pull orders from foodpanda, including order statuses.
-- Push delivery information to HubRise, for orders delivered by your team.
+- Pull delivery information from foodpanda, for orders delivered by the restaurant.

 ![Diagram of the connection flow between foodpanda, foodpanda Bridge, and HubRise](../images/001-en-2x-connection-diagram.png)

 ---

-**IMPORTANT NOTE:** Product catalog and product availability cannot currently be synchronised, but HubRise is planning to release this feature in 2022.
+**IMPORTANT NOTE:** Catalog and inventory cannot currently be synchronised, but HubRise is planning to release this feature in 2022.

 ---